Skip to Content

 The Andersen Ultimate Fifth Wheel Hitch may – or may not – be the appropriate hitch for use with your fifth wheel.
 Pay close attention to the manufacturer’s specifications, and be sure to use the Ultimate compatibility tool available on the Andersen Hitches website.
 (Photo source: Andersen Hitches)

-There have been some reports of this hitch failing when the vehicle is involved in an accident, or in the event of an emergency stop.
+Being lightweight makes the hitch easier to work with (i.e. when installing and/or removing it from your truck’s bed) and very easy to move, but it could also have a downside: there have been some reports of this hitch failing when the vehicle is involved in an accident, or in the event of an emergency stop.
 In this situation, the hitch can buckle or even separate from the base.
 That could cause the tongue of the RV to collapse, causing damage not only to the RV but also to the truck.

-If you’re towing a trailer with a tongue weight near, at, or above 4,500 lbs, the Ultimate is not the right hitch for you.
+Second, most of the failures with Andersen Ultimate Hitches occurred when the pin was overloaded.
+If you’re towing a fifth-wheel with a tongue/pin weight near, at, or above 4,500 lbs, the Ultimate is definitely not the right hitch for you.
 That’s because it has a maximum tongue weight rating of 4,500 lbs.
-So, this is far less likely to be an issue if you’re below the maximum tongue weight.
+So, failure is far less likely to be an issue if you’re below the maximum tongue weight.

 To know for sure whether the Andersen Ultimate is likely to work well for your fifth wheel, have a look at Andersen’s Ultimate compatibility tool and abide by its guidelines.

-There are a few other potential issues as well.
+There are a few other potential issues as well:

-Noise is another issue some have reported with the Andersen Ultimate.
+• Can Be Noisy: Noise is another issue some have reported with the Andersen Ultimate.
 This is likely caused by the ball moving around inside the hitch.

+Of course, if you use any hitch that isn’t compatible with your RV or truck (according to the manufacturer’s specs), then any bending, twisting, or collapsing of the hitch may be due to user error.
 To avoid this, be absolutely sure not to exceed your hitch weight while using the Andersen Ultimate hitch (or any other hitch, for that matter).

-Remember that to use the hitch, you’ll be attaching it to the bed and frame of your truck.
-If you overload the pin or the weight in your RV isn’t properly distributed, you could damage the hitch and/or the truck bed.
+Remember that to use the hitch, you’ll need to attach it to the bed and frame of your truck.
+If you overload the pin (i.e. if the weight in your RV isn’t properly distributed), you could damage the hitch and/or the truck bed.
+Of course, you should never overload your pin weight (regardless of the brand/type of hitch you’re using) as this not only puts stress on the hitch but can make your fifth wheel unstable and cause a loss of control while driving.

 So, the bottom line is that the Andersen Ultimate Fifth Wheel Hitch can work very well when installed and used correctly.